-- Place the vehicle on a level surface and hold it in an upright position. - 2.
+- The coolant level must be checked on a cold engine since the level varies with engine temperature. - Make sure that the vehicle is positioned straight up when checking the coolant level.
+A slight tilt to the side can result in a false reading. - 2.
 Remove the radiator cap and check the coolant level in the radiator.
 WARNING!
 Never attempt to remove the radiator cap when the engine is hot.
-[EWA10381]
+[EWA10382]